 Upon arrival, Patrolman Schroeder decided to move the wire to a safer location using his wooden nightstick.
-While carrying the wire toward the attached utility pole, the wire slipped down on his nightstick and made contact with his hand.
+While carrying the wire toward the attached utility pole, the wire slipped down on his nightstick and contacted his hand.
 He was unable to let go as he was electrocuted.

-The Police Surgeon Carson and Dr. Miller responded.
-They worked hard to save his life, but he died about 9:30 a.m.
+The doctors worked hard to save his life, but Patrolman Schroeder died about 9:30 a.m.

-Patrolman Schroeder was survived by his wife, Augusta Schroeder (42), and four sons, Harry Schroeder (18), Leonard Schroeder (14), Charles Schroeder (11), and George Schroeder (9), and his aging parents.
-He was escorted by a company of officers on August 19, 1901, to his burial place in Walnut Hills Cemetery.
+Patrolman Schroeder was survived by his wife of 19 years, Augusta (Stitzel) Schroeder (42); sons, Harry Frederick Schroeder (18), Leonard Frederick Schroeder (14), Charles Schroeder (11), and George Lewis Schroder (9); both parents; and siblings, Patrolman Frederick A. (Barbara) Schroeder, Henry J. (Elizabeth) Schroeder, Anna Friederiche (Valentine) Leist, Sophia (John) Butler, and August (Lucy) Schroeder.
+His remains were escorted by a company of officers on August 19, 1901, to his burial place in Walnut Hills Cemetery.

-If you wish to know the exact location of the officer’s grave, or if you have further information, artifacts, archives, or images of this officer, please contact the Museum Director atDirector@police-museum.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.